vFabric/tcserver-embed-example/README.md

 Additional Documentation
 ========================

-Full tc Server Documentation can me found at https://tcserver.docs.pivotal.io/
+Full tc Server Documentation can be found at https://tcserver.docs.pivotal.io/

 More on embedded tc Server can be found at https://tcserver.docs.pivotal.io/4x/docs-tcserver/topics/postinstall-getting-started.html#postinstall-embedding-tc-server